Pweder69/circuitpython/README.md

 ### Reflection
-This asigment was a good introduction into how buttons work and how the overall formatting/syntax of python contrasts with C++.
+This assignment was a good introduction into how buttons work and how the overall formatting/syntax of python contrasts with C++.
 It was also a good way to see elements of the arduino work space such as pin definitions.

 ***
 ## CircuitPython_Distance sensor